Contact Us (310) 553-1222

 When an employer receives a charge of discrimination from the Equal Employment Opportunity Commission (EEOC), they typically have 30 days to respond.
 This time frame can vary depending on the specifics of the charge and the EEOC’s current backlog.
 The response to an EEOC charge is known as a “Position Statement,” where the employer is allowed to present its version of the facts and any supporting evidence.

-This article aims to shed more light on EEOC charge response times and the legal compliance that employers have to provide to evade getting under the agency’s scrutiny.
+This article aims to shed more light on EEOC charge response times and the legal compliance that employers must provide to avoid being subject to the agency’s scrutiny.

 How Long Does an Employer Have to Respond to EEOC Charges?